Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Introduction

 The algebraic version of the Schlessinger-Stasheff theorem is particularly interesting and has ramifications far beyond higher Riemann-Hilbert correspondence; some of them have been explored in the present paper but others await further study.

 We associate to any dg algebra $A$ several dg categories, of which the most important is the category of twisted $A$-modules $\Tw(A)$.
-A version of this category (in the context where $A$ itself is a dg category) was first introduced in the seminal paper \cite{Bonda90} where it was called the category of (two-sided) twisted complexes and denoted by $\operatorname{Pre-Tr(A)}$ (in fact, $\Tw(A)$ is obtained from $\operatorname{Pre-Tr(A)}$ by adding infinite direct sums of objects).
+A version of this category (in the context where $A$ itself is a dg category) was first introduced by Bondal and Kapranov in the seminal paper \cite{Bonda90} where it was called the category of (two-sided) twisted complexes and denoted by $\operatorname{Pre-Tr(A)}$ (in fact, $\Tw(A)$ is obtained from $\operatorname{Pre-Tr(A)}$ by adding infinite direct sums of objects).
 The homotopy category $\Hot(\Tw(A))$ is superficially similar to $D(A)$, the derived category of $A$, but is a finer invariant; in particular it is not, generally, a quasi-isomorphism invariant of $A$, unlike $D(A)$ (as pointed out by Drinfeld \cite[Remark 2.6]{Drinfeld04}).
 It turns out that the correct notion to use in this context is that of \emph{strong homotopy equivalence} of dg algebras.
 This is a chain homotopy equivalence that takes into account the multiplicative structure and it was not studied before, as far as we know.
-We show that two strongly homotopy equivalent dg algebras have quasi-equivalent categories of twisted modules.
+We show that two strongly homotopy equivalent dg algebras have quasi-equivalent dg categories of twisted modules.

 Furthermore, the notion of strong homotopy and strong homotopy equivalence exists also for dg coalgebras (equivalently, pseudo-compact dg algebras), such as the normalized chain complex of a simplicial set, and we show that two weakly equivalent Kan simplicial sets give rise to strongly homotopy equivalent dg coalgebras.
 This is an important ingredient in the proof of the singular version of the higher Riemann-Hilbert correspondence, but it also has philosophical significance as it shows that the singular chain coalgebra on a simplicial set that is not Kan (or fibrant) might have the wrong homotopy type.
-This phenomenon also showed up in the recent paper \cite{Zeinalia16} where a generalization of Adams' cobar-construction to the non-simply connected case was established.
+The simple example of a non-fibrant model of the circle $S^1$ shows that this indeed happens, cf. Remark \ref{rem:cobar} below.
+This phenomenon also showed up in the recent paper by Rivera and Zeinalian \cite{Zeina18} where a generalization of Adams' cobar-construction to the non-simply connected case was established.

 Denoting by $C^*(X)$ the normalized cochain algebra of a Kan simplicial set $X$, we show that the homotopy category of twisted $C^*(X)$-modules is equivalent to the derived category of clc complexes of sheaves on $|X|$, the geometric realization of $X$.
 If $X$ is not Kan, the category $\Tw(C^*(X))$ has no homotopy invariant meaning, but one could speculate that it is related to the category of sheaves on $|X|$ that are constructible with respect to some stratification.
 A related idea is contained in Kontsevich's preprint \cite[pp. 3-4]{Kontsevich09}.